FAQ

 General Information

 The event is for cultural innovators, technologists, creatives, artists, investors, startups, and anyone interested in the future of culture and technology.
 It’s designed to foster networking, idea sharing, and collaboration across different sectors.
+Whether you’re an AI engineer interested in art or a museum curator with an eye for tech — this event is for you.

-The Summit is organized by the CultTech Association, a European non-profit that believes technology is key to making culture central to human growth.
 We support and run initiatives that explore the transformative power of technology in the cultural and creative industries in an attempt to steer change for the greater good.
-Our scope of work includes supporting creation, fostering knowledge and investing into startups.
-We partner with leading cultural institutions like Ars Electronica or Salzburg Festival to explore key questions like AI in Arts.

 Our ecosystem comprises New Renaissance Ventures, an early stage fund backing the next generation of cultural and creative leaders, and CultTech Accelerator that brings together expertise and networks from across the startup, tech, culture and art scenes.
-The organization is headquartered in Vienna.

 Tickets & Registration